The Tradition of Knife Set Sharpening in Urban Life

 In this fast-paced, modern world, certain traditions seem to slip through the cracks of history.
-Among them is the simple yet vital practice of knife sharpening, once a regular feature in urban and rural households.
+Among them is the simple yet vital practice of knife set sharpening, once a regular feature in urban and rural households.
 This oil painting seeks to preserve that tradition, drawing inspiration from old figures, such as the Chakkiwala or Churiwala, whose job was to sharpen knives and cutting tools as they moved from house to house.
 The composition not only serves as a tribute to this practice but also delves into the emotional connection between past and present, craftsmanship, and urban life.

 This article explores the inspiration behind the painting, the artist’s creative process, and the personal passion for oil painting that breathes life into the scene.
 Along the way, it uncovers the hidden beauty in traditions that endure even amid change.